Carlota Joaquina of Spain: Childhood

-Born in the Royal Palace of Aranjuez on 25 April 1775 as the second (but eldest surviving) child of Charles, Prince of Asturias, and his wife Maria Luisa of Parma, she was baptized with the names of Carlota Joaquina Teresa Cayetana, but she was called only by her first name, Carlota, a name that honored both her father and paternal grandfather, King Charles III of Spain—Carlota was his favorite granddaughter.
-Despite the rigidity of her education and court etiquette, the Infanta was described as mischievous and playful.
+Born on 25 April 1775 in the Royal Palace of Aranjuez, Carlota Joaquina was the second child of Charles, Prince of Asturias (later King Charles IV of Spain), and his wife Maria Luisa of Parma, though she was the eldest surviving offspring.
+She was baptized with the full names Carlota Joaquina Teresa Cayetana, but was commonly referred to simply as Carlota, a name that honored both her father and her paternal grandfather, King Charles III of Spain, who regarded her as his favorite granddaughter.
+Despite the strictness of her education and the formalities of court life, the Infanta was often described as mischievous and playful.

-She received a rigid and deeply Catholic education, with bases in the fields of study of religion, geography, painting, and riding (Carlota's favorite sport).
-The closed and austere temperament of the Spanish monarchy imposed on the family and on the whole court rigid norms of behavior and etiquette.
-King Charles III, a man of reserved behavior, devoted more time to his family than to the animations of court life, where his daughter-in-law Maria Luisa took an active part.
-Carlota's mother soon assumed the organization of entertainments at court, with luxurious parties, where morals were easily forgotten.
-Soon the Princess of Asturias' image would be linked to that of a promiscuous woman who betrayed her husband to other men.
-Among them, possibly, was the Prime Minister Manuel Godoy, whose alleged love affair was widely explored by the press at the time.
-Not even the successive pregnancies and long-hoped birth of a living male heir to the throne in 1784 saved Maria Luísa from the contempt of the population.
-She would go down in history as one of the most unpopular queens in Spain and her bad reputation deeply affected her children, especially Carlota, the firstborn daughter.
+Carlota received a strict and devout Catholic education, which focused on subjects such as religion, geography, painting, and horsemanship, the latter being her favorite pastime.
+The Spanish monarchy’s rigid and austere principles shaped the family's upbringing and imposed strict standards of behavior and etiquette upon the entire court.
+King Charles III, a man of reserved temperament, devoted more attention to his family than to the festivities of court life, where his daughter-in-law, Maria Luisa, took an active role.
+Carlota’s mother quickly assumed responsibility for organizing entertainments at court, hosting lavish parties where moral propriety was often disregarded.
+As a result, the Princess of Asturias' reputation became associated with promiscuity, with rumors of infidelity and affairs with various men, including, possibly, Prime Minister Manuel Godoy, whose alleged relationship with her was widely discussed in the press.
+Despite the birth of a long-awaited male heir in 1784, which was hoped to secure the dynasty, Maria Luisa did not escape public disdain.
+She became one of the most unpopular queens in Spain, and her tarnished reputation had a profound impact on her children, particularly Carlota, the eldest daughter.